kaggle-competition-study/Computer-Vision/SHINYOUNG/readme.md

 The process I've chosen:
   1) to preprocess using 'yolov5' to focus on the main feature, 'back fin'.
   2) some of the species had no relations with the feature, but they were very few. ex) belugas
-  3) And follow one of the most featured code with ArcFace-ConvNext (70% of accuracy)
+  3) And followed one of the most featured code with ArcFace-ConvNext (70% of accuracy)